hantsy/jakartaee11-sandbox/docs/vt.md

 }
 ```

+In this example, a dedicated `ContextService` is defined specifically for the virtual thread-based resources.
+This ensures that all related executors and thread factories share a consistent context configuration optimized for virtual thread usage.

 To utilize these resources within your CDI beans, simply inject them using the `@Resource` annotation with their respective JNDI names:

 ```java